SystemSpace/Compendium/compendium.rst

 Is Synapsian a naturally created language, or was it deliberately designed with the intent of creating a universal language?
   A mix of both.
 It's very early stage was deliberately created but it has evolved.

-Is Synapsian one standard language, or is it more of a chinese situation where multiple mutually unintelligible "dialects" are grouped under one language?
+Is Synapsian one standard language, or is it more of a Chinese situation where multiple mutually unintelligible "dialects" are grouped under one language?
   It's more like Chinese (despite many attempts to standardize it, which just added more dialects).

 Do they speak English in LFE?